neoluigi4123/Gelbooru-Image-Downloader/README.md

 ## How It Works

 ### Tags
 Enter your tags in the first text box.
-Tags should not contain any underscores (_) and must be comma-separated.
-The tags must also exist on Gelbooru; any typo or non-existent tag won't work.
+E.g.: `1girl, anime, blonde hair`; any typo or non-existent tag won't work.

 ### Custom Directory
 You can use any directory you want by checking the "Use Custom Directory" button, then either paste any directory or browse for one with the "Browse" button.
 The app will automatically use `C:/Users/[name]/Pictures/tag` if you don't specify a custom one.